verbb/patrol/README.md

 #### Maintenance Mode 🚧
 - Put your site on maintenance mode
 - Define who can access the site while offline
-- Reroute guests to offline page (or custom response)
+- Reroute guests to an offline page (or custom response)

 ---